aerospike/aerospike-client-python/README.rst

 Dependencies
 ------------

-The Python Client for Aerospike works on Python 2.6, 2.7 running on **64-bit** OS X 10.9+ and Linux.
+The Python client for Aerospike works with Python 2.6 and 2.7, running on **64-bit** OS X 10.9+ and Linux.

 The client depends on:

-- Python devel Package
+- Python devel package
 - OpenSSL
 - The Aerospike C client